 J&K leader Shah Faesal detained in Srinagar after being sent back from Delhi airport: Reports

-Reports said Faesal was at the Delhi airport to leave the country when he was stopped and taken into custody.
+Reports said Faesal was at the Delhi airport to go abroad when he was stopped and taken into custody.

 Kashmiri bureaucrat-turned-politician Shah Faesal was on Wednesday detained at Delhi’s Indira Gandhi International Airport and sent back to Kashmir, where he was detained again, PTI reported, quoting officials.
 Faesal was placed under house arrest in Srinagar under the Public Safety Act.

-Reports said Faesal was boarding a flight to leave the country when he was stopped and taken into custody.
+Reports said Faesal was boarding a flight to travel abroad when he was stopped and taken into custody.
 “He was on way to Harvard,” one of Faesal’s friends told The Hindu.
 But NDTV reported that he was going to Istanbul.

 However, Deputy Commissioner of Police (Delhi airport) Sanjay Bhatia said they do not have any information on his detention.
 No official from the immigration department could confirm the detention of the J&K People’s Movement president.